gritzko/librdx/ABC.md

 Instead of making an experimental language that will rot in 5 years, we focus narrowly on C.
 C is our Latin, it will not go away anytime soon (if ever).

-The Linux kernel is a civilizational megaproject and is uses C.
+The Linux kernel is a civilizational megaproject and it uses C.
 Same with Windows and MacOS kernels and much of the library tier (SSL, JPEG, what's not).

 Finally, ABC must be fit for the purpose of creating low-level system utilities.